munificent/craftinginterpreters/book/a-map-of-the-territory.md

 > You must have a map, no matter how rough.
 Otherwise you wander all over the
 > place.
-In The Lord of the Rings I never made anyone go farther than he could
+In "The Lord of the Rings" I never made anyone go farther than he could
 > on a given day.
 >
 > <cite>J.R.R.
 Tolkien</cite>